 To be eligible for promotion to the next grade level, a student must master essential skills as identified in the curriculum structure of the State of Mississippi and the Madison County School District, and must show proficiency in the designated essential skills for all subjects taken.

-Only students residing in the Madison County School District will be allowed to attend summer school in the district.
+- Only students residing in the Madison County Schools will be allowed to attend summer school in the district.

 Exemption from retention

 The district may exempt a student from retention provided:

 - there is an abundance of evidence that the student's test scores do not reflect his usual performance; or

 - complying with all facets of this policy would have an adverse impact on the student's educational program; or